webplatform/docs/tutorials/code_quality/index.md

 {{Page_Title|Coding best practices}}
 {{Flags
 |High-level issues=Merge Candidate, Stub
-|Editorial notes=IT seems like http://docs.webplatform.org/wiki/tutorials/javascript_best_practices does the job of this article, so we don't need another one surely?
+|Editorial notes=It seems like http://docs.webplatform.org/wiki/tutorials/javascript_best_practices does the job of this article, so we don't need another one surely?
 }}
 {{Byline}}
 {{Summary_Section}}